phiten/mgos32-to-tasmota32/README.md

 2. Wait until device is online again.
 Takes a few seconds
 3. Open the Partition Wizard and start the Safeboot Conversion process.
 The conversion will update to latest Tasmota version too.
 4. Wait until device is online again.
 Takes 3 - 5 minutes
 5. The size of the Partition FS is maybe different than the default size.
 Use Partition Wizard to adjust the FS size.
+This removes all obsolete files too.

 ## Supported Devices and OTA Links